oddlama/fora-docs/features.md

 In summary, I wanted a tool that

 - is more developer friendly.
 I can already code python and I want access to the full capabilities of python at my fingertips when writing scripts or defining variables.
-- minimizes hidden state and complexity intruduced by the tool itself ("weird magic"), especially regarding the actual deploy scripts.
+- minimizes hidden state and complexity.
+Often introduced by the tool itself (as what feels like weird magic).
+I especially want clean, easy and self-contained deploy scripts.
 - is more like a dumb API.
 Except for initial setup like inventory loading, the tool should behave like a library without strange side-effects.
 Smart tools are always great, but sometimes dumb tools are better.
 - focuses on being a tool for remote scripting and not a whole environment.
 Keeping the tool lightweight increases its maintainability and reduces the amount of details one needs to learn about it.
 If you for example need to store a secret, you can already choose from a lot of good python libraries.